Can You Go To Jail for Collecting Rainwater?

 Water rights are a type of interest that can be tacked on to real estate ownership when a property is close to a body of water.
 This means the landowner has the right to use that body of water and any precipitation surrounding it.
 Some states mandate that all precipitation belongs to existing water-rights owners, and rain flow needs to join its rightful water drainage.

 A journal published by the University of North Carolina titled “Rainwater Collection, Water Law, and Climate Change: A Flood of Problems Waiting to Happen” dives much deeper into water rights.
 It states that any type of rainwater collectors — whether from gutters on your roof or any other rainwater drain control — “infringes on the water rights lawfully belonging to someone ‘downstream.’ ” This may not seem like a big deal, but for areas experiencing droughts or any other water worries, legislation such as this can be necessary.

-So you may want to double-check the regulations in your state, if any.
 Here are a few with specific rules governing rainwater harvesting.